muzeeb-max/MY_First/README.md

 # MY_First
-learning git from zero hopping this to get in more advance way
+learning git from zero hopping this to get in more advance way [thats fine bro]